 This wiki is currently under development.
 So there will be missing information or information that's outdated.

-Please note these lists will be updated over time and might not having everything listed yet.
+Please note these lists will be updated over time and might not have everything listed yet.

 Every mod in this list is allowed to be used on XCraft Survival.
 All links will default to Modrinth unless otherwise noted and client types will be shown to the right of the mod.
 Add-ons that are not permitted will be listed below the mod.